Best Things to Do in Otsu #1

 - 5:30 Wake up (Enryakuji Kaikan)

-- From your room, see Lake Biwa sparkling in the sun.
+- See Lake Biwa sparkling in the sun from your room.

 - Head to Konponchu-do Hall a bit before the start of religious services.
 After a recitation of sutras lasting about 20 minutes, participants can listen to a talk on Buddhist teachings for about 10 minutes.